Holeey/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists script displays content of a current directory and its parent directory including the hidden files and also displays content of the boot directory
 12-file_type script displays the type of a file.
-In this case it displays the type of iamafile using its content 13-symbolic_link script provides a soft link to a target destination which is the ls file in the bin directory
+In this case it displays the type of iamafile using its content 13-symbolic_link script provides a soft link to a target destination which is the ls file in the bin directory 14-copy_html script is copies all html files from one directory to another directory that does not have the html files or that does not have the updated html files